Castellón: They study the clinical case of a minor hospitalized for addiction to the Fortnite video game | Valencian Community

 Likewise, they recommend the transfer of this type of cases to the Day Hospital for a more adequate evaluation to be carried out, since they have observed, in the case of hospitalized patients, a “difficult withdrawal from the screens and the need for a prolonged exhaustive follow-up after total withdrawal to overcome the risk of relapse ”.

 According to the conclusions of the research, prevention strategies advise the need to supervise the use that minors make of the screens “establishing clear and well-defined limits” and “promoting the practice of other sources of satisfaction”.
-Likewise, they are also committed to the creation of spaces for family interaction to enjoy group activities and the restriction of devices in the rooms of minors.
+Likewise, they also bet on the creation of spaces for family interaction to enjoy group activities and the restriction of devices in the rooms of minors.